stolostron/multicluster-global-hub/doc/README.md

   How long the job should keep the data can be configured through the [retention](https://github.com/stolostron/multicluster-global-hub/blob/7d3684d81a72afda2cc33217170027b4603f6808/operator/apis/v1alpha3/multiclusterglobalhub_types.go#L113) on the global hub operand. it's recommended minimum value is 1 month, default value is 18 months.
 Therefore, the execution interval of this job should be less than one month.

 The above cronjobs are executed every time the global hub manager starts.
 The compliance sync job is run once a day and can be run multiple times within the day without changing the result.
 The partitioning job is run once a week and also can be run many times per month, the results will not change.
-These two jobs' status are saved in the metrics named `multicluster_global_hub_jobs_status`, as shown in the figure below on the Openshift cluster console.
+These two jobs' status are saved in the metrics named `multicluster_global_hub_jobs_status`, as shown in the figure below from the console of the Openshift cluster.
 Where `0` means the job runs successfully, otherwise `1` means failure.

 ![Global Hub Jobs Status Metrics Panel](./images/global-hub-jobs-status-metrics-panel.png)